 Job postings, among so many other things, can be unintentionally exclusive.

 Inclusivity is at the heart of an effective content strategy.
 Accessible code may be imperative for inclusion, but all the code in the world doesn’t do any good if the content is not meaningful to our readers.

 In this session, we’ll go over what we can do as content authors to ensure our readers feel that we are speaking with them, not at them.
 We’ll look beyond the semantic markup and structured content to see the strategic value of inclusive, well written content.

 Discussion points will include:

-- What is inclusion?
+- What makes content inclusive?
 Including: definitions, clarifications, and real-life examples

 - How we can embrace accessibility for those with every sort of ability

 - Why awareness and acceptance isn’t enough — how to shift to being more process oriented